geocom/Wahoo-Sender/README.md

 Furthermore there are likely to be bugs or issues.

 ## Install
-You will need to install the application via the APK in the root or by building the code from source.
+You will need to install the application via the APK in releases(https://github.com/geocom/Wahoo-Sender/releases) or by building the code from source.

 You will also need to turn off battery optimisation in order for the app to continue running in the background while you ride.